efficientqa/efficientqa.github.io/getting_started.md

 |DPR-full|41.4|66.4|
 |DPR-seen-only|35.1|5.9|

-Details on training and testing the models are available [here](https://github.com/efficientqa/retrieval-based-baselines).
+Details on training and testing the models are available at [EfficientQA Retrieval-base Baselines Repo](https://github.com/efficientqa/retrieval-based-baselines).

 ### Getting ready